 Set close to the imposing Mount Vesuvius close to Naples in Southern Italy, the serpentine shape of Zaha Hadid’s Napoli-Afragola Train Station is said to emulate the course of the volcano’s lava flow.
-The 20,000 m² five-storey structure incorporates a high-level bridge spanning over the platforms to provide a convenient pedestrian link for both users and locals.
+Now open and operational, the 20,000 m², five-storey structure incorporates a high-level bridge spanning over the platforms to provide a convenient pedestrian link for both users and locals.

 For the foundations we proposed large, 1,000 mm diameter piles, the most appropriate solution given the site’s location in a seismic zone, reinforced to resist ground movement.
 Though the building changed in shape along its 500 m length, our system used the same foundation type throughout, allowing an even distribution of loads and reducing differential settlement.

 A basement service tunnel was situated below the track, comprising a reinforced concrete box with side retaining walls.
 We undertook analysis to consider the effects of potential seismic activity on the tunnel, which would move as part of the ground, and the building above, which, supported on piles, would move separately.

 In considering options for the superstructure of the building, which not only incorporated the platforms and pedestrian bridge but also an array of restaurants, cafés and shops, we combined static and time-history analysis methods using SOFiSTiK software.

 To achieve the spans and stability required, as well as maximising economy, we utilised precast double-T section beams, parallel to the floor plate.
 Movement joints running from roof to basement split the building into eight sections, preventing the build up of excessive stresses.
 Five main cores rise from the platform areas, with a further five peripheral cores, each providing vertical and lateral support.